wh-alice/mig_visualstudio/vs/test_notintoc/--how-to--create-an-action-recording.md

 ---
-title: "- How to: Create an Action Recording | testtitle" ms.custom: ""
+title: "- How to: Create an Action Recording" ms.custom: "" ms.date: "10/01/2016"
-ms.date: "10/01/2016"
 ms.prod: "visual-studio-tfs-dev14"